PaddlePaddle/PARL/benchmark/torch/maml++/README.md

 ## Benchmark result

 We follow the regression task setting from [Meta-SGD](https://arxiv.org/pdf/1707.09835.pdf), where the model is going to learn different sine waves.
+The figure below shows the test losses of MAML and MAML++ on 10000 randomly generated sine waves.

 <p align="center">
 <img src=".benchmark/loss.png" alt="result"/>